c64emulator/elv_usb-bat/LCDproc/README.md

 ## test
         > server/LCDd -c LCDd.conf
-        ==> the display is showing the status screen of LCDproc
+            ==> the display is showing the status screen of LCDproc.
+Note: check if parameter "DriverPath" in the "Server" section is set according to your setup
         > clients/lcdproc/lcdproc -c clients/lcdproc/lcdproc.conf
             ==> the display is showing some infos about the machine running on
         > clients/lcdexec/lcdexec -c clients/lcdexec/lcdexec.conf
-        ==> custom menu is available
+            ==> custom menu is available.
+Note: check your config file, when lcdexec throws a critical error

 ## Quick Demo of Commands:
 ```